Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that displays the list of my current directory
+Script that changes working directory to the user home directory